 The original building use as a warehouse has allowed significant load release for the change to the office and therefore existing footings have been maintained under existing columns and walls.
 A key feature of the renovation is to keep as much of the existing structure exposed as possible and for the new elements to be in keeping with the buildings industrial feel.

-We are pleased to announce we have been nominated for the second year running for a Public Choice award in the UK Tekla Modelling Awards 2021 for this structure.
+We are pleased to announce we have won the Tekla Structural Designer Award for this structure in the UK Tekla Modelling Awards 2021.

 Grade II Listed conversion of former town hall into a boutique hotel and new offices

 Reconstructing facades with an independent steel frame restraint system